vdbrink/vdbrink.github.io/node-red/node-red_cheatsheet-basic_nodes.md

 ---

-## Extract value from json
+## Extract value from JSON
-Pass a single entity value, in this case the temperature, from a json message.
+Pass a single entity value, in this case the temperature, from a JSON message.
 <div class="nodered">

 |                                                                              |                                                                   |        |